 Overview

 Fair Go Casino launched in 2017 as an Australian-themed online casino built specifically for the local market, operated by Deckmedia N.V. on the RTG (Spinlogic Gaming) platform.
 The branding leans into Australian iconography, the support team is briefed on Australian banking restrictions, and the casino offers Lightning Bitcoin support for fast low-fee crypto deposits — uncommon among Australian-facing operators.
-The welcome ladder runs five deposits of 100% match up to A$200 each, totalling A$1,000, with a A$10 Neosurf minimum.
+The welcome ladder runs five deposits of 100% match up to A$200 each, totalling A$1,000, with a low A$10 Neosurf minimum and AUD or four cryptocurrencies accepted.

 Welcome Bonus